pwolfram/SketchAgent/README.md

 Server running at: http://<your-ip-address>:5000
 ```
 Open the provided URL in your web browser to interact with the application.
 Results are saved to ```results/collab_sketching/```.
+Use the text box to change the concept to be drawn.

 ## Tips: